 Job fairs are usually advertised locally, or sponsored and hosted by a local college or university.
 Contact the colleges and universities in your area to find out when their job fairs are being held.

 In addition to the job search strategies outlined above, you can compliment your job search efforts by using online job boards and search tools.
 These are also great resources for finding psychology jobs.
 If you're looking for a particular type of psychology job, there are several websites that focus specifically on psychology jobs.
-Below you'll find several additional resources you might want to explore as you search for jobs.
+Below you'll find several additional resources that you might want to explore as you search for jobs and educational programs that lead you to those jobs.